Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Preliminaries

-A stationary policy can be represented by a DT where the input is the set of states $\mdpstates$ and output labels describe the actions in $\mdpactions$ suggested by the policy.
-This is done by learning a DT from the dataset containing all the state and action pairs.
-In the next sections, we will describe how we can extend this idea to non-stationary policies.
+\paragraph{Decision Trees for Policy Representation.}~DT learning algorithms can exploit the structure of factored observations to represent policies in a compact and explainable way.
+A stationary policy can be exactly represented by a DT~\cite{dtcontrol}, where the input is the state set $\mdpstates$ and the output labels correspond to actions $\mdpactions$ suggested by the policy.
+Unlike conventional DTs in machine learning, which aim to generalize and may tolerate classification errors, DTs in this context must represent the policy exactly to ensure correctness.
+The following sections extend this idea to non-stationary policies.